 Coupang has responded to reports of its lobbying activities in the United States, asserting that these efforts are legal under the U.S. Constitution.

-In a statement released on July 16, Coupang expressed disappointment that it is portrayed as the only company engaging in lobbying while many multinational corporations participate in similar activities in the U.S.
+In a statement released on July 16, Coupang expressed disappointment that it has been portrayed as the only company engaging in lobbying, noting that many multinational corporations participate in legal lobbying activities in the U.S.

-Coupang cited data from the lobbying tracking site OpenSecrets, noting that last year, 15,768 organizations, including global companies, communicated with the U.S. government, the White House, and Congress either directly or through lobbying firms.
+Coupang cited data from the lobbying tracking site OpenSecrets, which indicated that 15,768 organizations, including global companies, communicated with the U.S. government, the White House, and Congress, either directly or through lobbying firms last year.
 The company emphasized that it is one of many businesses and organizations operating within legal and established guidelines.

 Coupang also stated that its lobbying expenditures are relatively modest compared to other companies.
-In the first quarter, Coupang's lobbying spending was about one-tenth of the $7.08 million spent by other tech firms, and it is less than that of major South Korean conglomerates.
+In the first quarter, Coupang's lobbying spending was about $708,000, which is roughly one-tenth of the amounts spent by other tech firms and less than that of major South Korean conglomerates.

-The company clarified that its lobbying aims to enhance global exports and facilitate trade investments.
-Coupang highlighted its investment of over 6 trillion won in South Korea, creating more than 90,000 jobs by establishing over 100 logistics centers in 30 regions.
-It is also focused on communication regarding the expansion of global business exports, including its services in Taiwan and luxury e-commerce in 190 countries.
+The company clarified that its lobbying aims to enhance global exports and stimulate trade investments.
+Coupang highlighted its commitment to the U.S.-Korea economic partnership, having invested over 6 trillion won in Korea and established more than 100 logistics centers across 30 regions, creating over 90,000 jobs.
+It is focused on communication related to expanding global business exports, including its services like Taiwan's Rocket Delivery and luxury e-commerce platform Farfetch, which operates in 190 countries.

 Previously, on July 15, the U.S. Senate released data under the Lobbying Disclosure Act, revealing that Coupang paid $250,000 (approximately 370 million won) to the lobbying firm Ballard Partners in the second quarter.